RuihaoQiu/RuihaoQiu.github.io/README.md

 ## About me
 My name is Ruihao QIU, a physicist and data scientist.
 I got a joint Ph.D in statistical physics and materials science, between France and Belgium.

-During my PhD, I used statistical modeling and machine learning methods to solve problems in  different subjects: physics, chemistry, materials science and even geography.
-With three years of research training in science, I have possessed a solid background on statistics and programming.
-I am able to understand and usie/create new tools to confront the challenges by quick learning and adapting.
+During my PhD, I used different numerical techniques, such as atomic modeling, statistical modeling, machine learning, finite element method etc., to solve problems in physics, chemistry, materials science and even geography.

-I found what I have acquired from the academic research, e.g. the skills of data engineering, machine learning and related numerical modeling, verbal and written communication, project managing, can be easily applied to fight with more interesting challenges in the industrial and business world.
+I like both team working and deep working alone.
+I enjoy understanding and then use/create new tools to confront the challenges by quick learning and adapting.

+> What I cannot create, I do not understand.

+The followings are my profiles, and then the projects I have accomplished —

 - [**CV**](CV/CV.md)